KowsarSoltani/faq-chatbot-tkinter/README.md

 # FAQ Chatbot with GUI (Tkinter)
+A Persian-language FAQ Chatbot with a Graphical User Interface using Tkinter

+# Objective
-This is a simple yet powerful Persian-language chatbot designed to answer frequently asked questions (FAQs).
-It uses fuzzy keyword matching and a JSON knowledge base to provide relevant answers, all within a friendly GUI built with Tkinter.
+To build a simple yet powerful chatbot that answers frequently asked questions (FAQs) in Persian, using fuzzy keyword matching and a JSON-based knowledge base — all within a user-friendly GUI.

+# Files
+chatbot.py: Main application file containing the chatbot logic and GUI data.json: Knowledge base containing questions, keywords, and answers

 # Features

 - GUI built with Tkinter
-- Persian language support
+- Full support for Persian (Farsi) language
-- Fuzzy matching with `fuzzywuzzy`
+- Fuzzy keyword matching using fuzzywuzzy
-- Smart handling of subquestions
+- Smart handling of subquestions and follow-up queries
-- JSON-based FAQ knowledge base
+- Easily extendable JSON-based FAQ system

 # Files

 - chatbot.py: The main application file
 - data.json: The knowledge base with questions, keywords, and answers

-# Requirements
+# Dependencies

-- Python 3.12 or newer
+Python 3.12 or newer
+fuzzywuzzy
+python-Levenshtein
+tkinter

+# Installation
-- fuzzywuzzy
+pip install fuzzywuzzy python-Levenshtein
-- python-Levenshtein (optional but recommended for better performance)
-- tkinter (comes with most Python installations)